penyuan/octopus-bristol-docs/docs/meeting-notes.md

 * Pen will ask about if and how much we introduce the Ocotpus platform in the first round of interviews/surveys in the meeting on 2022-10-19
 * Pen will add Annette Johansen (as recommended by Vibeke) to contact list
 * Pen will contact Johanna Cohoon about qualitative interview by [OSF](https://osf.io/)

+## regular meeting 2022-09-30

+T13:00+01:00

+Present: Jackie, Pen

+* Ethics received "provisional favourable opinion" and "you can begin your data collection".
+* Got three sets of qualitative methods
+  * Sonika from Open!Next
+  * Lilli's work
+  * Johanna Cohoon from OSF
+  * Possibly Elizabeth
+* Meeting notes tracking
+  * Pen will add link to HedgeDoc Markdown document to meetings
+  * Before meetings, have an overview/agenda of the meeting
+  * Structure meetings
+* Want to poll Jackie/Lilli for their availability so I can bring this when scheduling practice interview
+  * Can I use Jackie's viewable calendar for this?
+  * Unclear if Lilli has this.
+  * Practice interviews:
+    * Some people from TARG are willing
+  * Want better representation from academia
+    * Pen: AGU, ecology, citizen science people, computer science people
+    * Jackie: Reaching out to individual people is a more controlled way to not over sample
+    * Jackie: Suggest some people from medical sciences, social sciencess
+    * Need to think better about the demographics we want to cover: geographical?
+* Meeting with Mariia
+  * Pen can try to hand over the Zotero library to Mariia
+  * Aware of what we are doing, and Octopus overall, ask Mariia to listen in on some of our meetings, and maybe meetings w/ Alex and John
+  * Could ask her to introduce herself a bit, we know she did a degree in social policy/sociology
+* Might be able to talk to qualitative people on Slack
+* Lab meetings, when and what? -> discuss later

+ACTION ITEMS:

+* Jackie and Pen will both contact a couple people likely willing to do practice interviews.
+* Pen will continue to reach out to individual people for the real interviews
+* Pen will write a draft email with one paragraph as a template for us to contact people with.
+Explain what we are looking for, a little bit about us doing this on behalf of Octopus, understand experiences of researchers across variety of disciplines across various research cultures especially with respect to publishing.
+Want to get as wide a set of views as possible.
+Daily experiences. can you put us in touch with a couple people you know who might be willing to do this over Zoom?
+They don't need to be experts in anything other than their own in publishing research.
+* Pen will complete setting up notes management
+  * Realtime collaborative editing, plus
+  * Archive of old notes
+* Pen will ask at lab meeting today